-Liam is an experienced criminal practitioner with a record of prosecuting and defending those accused of serious criminal offences ranging from complex fraud to serious violence.
+Liam is an experienced criminal practitioner regularly instructed to prosecute and defend in cases involving allegations of serious crime ranging from complex fraud to severe violence.

 Liam is a former Amicus intern and once spent seven months in Asheville North Carolina working with defence attorneys in capital punishment cases.

 R v Dodds (Newcastle) –Murder.
 A media eport of the case can be found here.

 R v Wright (Newcastle) – Local Politician accused of historic child sex offences.
 A media report of the case can be found here.